idvorkin/idvorkin.github.io/_posts/2018-03-18-being-a-great-manager.md

 * Building culture
 * Recruiting

 ## Behaviors I do that I'm proud of:

 * Coaching is critical to being a great manager - an excellent primer is [The 7 coaching questions](/Coaching-Questions).
 * When we remember work, we think about our [peak moments](/moments-at-work).
 * [Human Meetings](/human-meetings)
 * The team members are my most important customer, and will be treated as such.
 * Building high performance teams
+    * Encouraging team to eat lunch together
+    * Encouraging team to share their out side of work passions.
+    * Building team ownership over individual ownership.
 * Team wide appreciation
     * Weekly linked in posts celebrating the team
     * Cook the team breakfast